Helenpham1097/document/content/collections/pages/about-us.md

             content:
               -
                 type: text
-                text: 'With Webslice Cloud Hosting, we’re taking this robust, well-supported and battle-hardened hosting platform to the world.
-Running out of a network of global data centers, Webslice Cloud Hosting is launching with seven years of development and innovation built in.'
+                text: 'With '
               -
+                type: text
+                marks:
+                  -
+                    type: link
+                    attrs:
+                      href: 'statamic://entry::321f3638-6149-4686-a430-c179ad55fcbe'
+                      rel: noopener
+                      target: null
+                      title: null
+                text: 'Webslice Containers'
+              -
+                type: text
+                text: ', we’re taking this robust, well-supported and battle-hardened hosting platform to the world.
+Running in a global network of data centers, Webslice Containers launched in 2024 with seven years of development and innovation built in.'
+          -
             type: paragraph
             content:
               -
                 type: text
-                text: 'The same smart team has also been working with newer technology to bring a brand new, scalable hosting platform to the world.
-Webslice Scalable will have years of testing and lessons built into it from day one.'
+                text: 'The same smart team has also been working with newer technology to bring a brand new, scalable hosting platform to the world. '
+              -
+                type: text
+                marks:
+                  -
+                    type: link
+                    attrs:
+                      href: 'statamic://entry::1e33d247-bf25-42a4-b455-b47eb8dcf557'
+                      rel: noopener
+                      target: null
+                      title: null
+                text: 'Webslice Serverless'
+              -
+                type: text
+                text: ' will have years of testing and lessons built into it from day one.'
         type: column
         enabled: true
     type: multiple_text_columns